 Leura Cascades To Gordon Falls Track Notes

 The walk starts at Leura Cascades Picnic Area, which is a lovely spot for a summer picnic.
-It is a shaded spot that remains cool even on the hot days.
+It is a shaded spot that remains cool even on hot days.
 It’s also a good place to spot some Blue Mountains birds.
 I spent some time in the company of an Eastern yellow robin that was quite happy to sit on a branch just a few meters away from me.

 READ MORE: How to explore the Blue Mountains by train

-To find the start of the trail, head for the artificial archway and the information board and then follow the sign to Leura Cascades Track that leads downhill via a series of steps.
+To find the start of the trail, head for the artificial archway and the information board and then follow the sign to Leura Cascades Track which leads downhill via a series of steps.
 The trail continues to meander downhill along the Leura Falls Creek crossing it now and again over wooden bridges.
 The bridges and the sides of the trail offer great views of the cascades.

 This is a great place to find a spot along the creek and spend some time enjoying the solitude, listening to the sound of the rushing water.
 Even when the trail is busy, on weekends and public holidays, you can walk a little off-trail to find a quiet spot.

-Following the trail along the creek you constantly discover new sets of cascades, each more inviting than the next.
+Following the trail along the creek, you constantly discover new sets of cascades, each more inviting than the next.
 If you are a keen photographer, you could spend hours on this part of the trail.